syncfusion-content/aurelia-docs/Aurelia/SpellCheck/Modes.md

 {% endhighlight %}

-It is possible to predict the error word details before starting the spellcheck operations through dialog mode by using the client side event `start`.
+It is possible to predict the error word details before starting the SpellCheck operations through dialog mode by using the client side event `start`.
 The below code example describes the above behavior.

 {% highlight html %}